-There is an active teaching programme each Wednesday morning at Castle Hill Hospital which includes case conferences, critical reviews of academic papers and expert presentations from invited speakers.
-Protected time is given to the junior doctor to allow attendance.
+There is an active teaching programme each Wednesday morning at the Willerby Lecture theatre, which includes case conferences, critical reviews of academic papers and expert presentations from invited speakers.

-The Training Committee meets four times a year (March, June, September and December) on the second Wednesday of the month.
+The Training Committee meets every two months to discuss local and general training issues.
 The purpose of the Training Committee is to ensure that we provide College approved training to a high standard.
-The committee is chaired by the TPD.

 Membership of the Training Committee: